SmartBeansGoe/smartbeans-backend/API_doc.md

 ## tasks

-### GET /tasks
+### GET /tasks?id=\<id\>&solved=\<true|false\>

 Returns all tasks of the course of the user.

-Output:
+You can use the query string for filtering.
+All query paramters are optional.

+Example output:
 ```
 [
     {
-        name: "A1 Task 1"
+        name: "A1 Task 1",
-        shortname: "A1"
+        shortname: "A1",
+        solved: true,
-        task: "Description"
+        task: "Description",
         taskid: 42
     },
     ...
 ]
 ```

-Please note: It seems that there are tasks without shortname.
+Please note: There might be tasks without shortname.
+In this case, "null" is returned.

-### GET /task/\<taskid>
+### GET /progress

-Returns a task.

-Output:
+Returns the taskids of all solved tasks.

+Example output:
 ```
-{
-    name: "A1 Task 1"
-    shortname: "A1"
-    task: "Description"
-}
+[1, 2, 3, 17, 42]
 ```

-Please note: It seems that there are tasks without shortname.

 ## misc